PaNOSC-ViNYL/ase/doc/ase/optimize.rst

    In many of the examples, tests, exercises and tutorials, ``QuasiNewton`` is used -- it is a synonym for ``BFGSLineSearch``.

+The BFGSLineSearch algorithm is not compatible with nudged elastic band calculations.

 Global optimization